amyliu1437/capstone-bookreview/README.md

 # Project Title

-BookReview Hub
+BookReview Website

 ## Overview

-BookReview Hub is a platform designed to address the challenges faced by book lovers in finding reliable sources for book recommendations and reviews.
+BookReview Website is a platform designed to address the challenges faced by book lovers in finding reliable sources for book recommendations and reviews.
 The platform provides users with a centralized space to share their thoughts and opinions on books they've read, connect with like-minded individuals, and discover new books tailored to their interests.

 ## Problem